backdrop-contrib/prod_check/README.txt

 The page is divided into 4 sections:

  - Settings: checks various Drupal settings
- - Server: checks that are 'outside of Drupal' such as APC and wether or not you have removed the release note files from the root.
+ - Server: checks that are 'outside of Drupal' such as APC/OPcache and wether or not you have removed the release note files from the root.
  - Performance: checks relevant to the performance settings in Drupal such as page / block caching.
  - Modules: checks if certain modules are on / off